 Are My Biometrics Still Valid? – Canada Visa and Immigration

-Unless you are from an exempt group you need to give biometrics for the purpose of visiting, studying, working, or immigrating to Canada.
-If you are not familiar with the concept of biometrics read the following article first:
+Unless you are from an exempt group, you need to give biometrics to visit, study, working, or immigrating to Canada.
+Nonetheless, you may have valid biometrics.
+If you are not familiar with the concept of biometrics, read the following article first:

-If you have already given biometrics in the past 10 years, your biometrics could still be valid.
-To avoid extra processing fee and time you may take the following steps to check out the validity of your biometrics.
+If you have already given biometrics in the past ten years, your biometrics could still be valid.
+However, never guess if your biometrics are valid.
+To avoid extra processing fees and time, you may take the following steps to check out the validity of your biometrics.

 - Review your previous application documents to locate your Unique Client Identifier (UCI).
-The Immigration, Refugees, and Citizenship Canada (IRCC) issues this number for you when you submit your first application to them.
+Immigration, Refugees, and Citizenship Canada (IRCC) issue this number for you when you submit your first application to them.
 This number is unique to each person and independent of the number of applications you submit.
 Each of your family members has her/his own UCI.
-Depending on the date of your first interaction with the Canadian immigration authorities this number could consists of eight (e.g. 1234-5678) or 10 (e.g. 12-3456-7890) digits.
+Depending on the date of your first interaction with the Canadian immigration authorities, this number could consist of eight (e.g. 1234-5678) or 10 (e.g. 12-3456-7890) digits.
 If you have an online account with the IRCC, you may open it and locate the UCI there.
 Otherwise, refer to your previous communications with the IRCC or contact your immigration consultant.
-The following image shows a sample online page.
+The following image shows an online sample page.
 I have redacted the actual numbers to protect my client’s privacy.